 A generous gift from Robert McDonald, MD '55 has assisted faculty in educating their students to “lead lives of solidarity, service, and success” through innovative opportunities to work in kinship with the less served.

-Rabbi Abie Ingber (Interfaith Community Engagement) - Twelve Xavier students, along with medical professionals from the greater Cincinnati region, served the village of Patanatik in the Solola Lake mountain region of Guatemala during the winter break, December 27-January 6, 2013.
-The Interfaith Medical Mission team saw almost 500 people in a clinic and made over 75 home visits.
+Rabbi Abie Ingber (Interfaith Community Engagement) - Xavier students, along with medical professionals from the greater Cincinnati region, served the village of Patanatik in the Solola Lake mountain region of Guatemala during the winter break in 2013 and spring break in 2014.
+The Interfaith Medical Mission team saw hundreds of people in a clinic and home visits.
 Following the trip, students committed to volunteer at least twenty hours at a free clinic.

-Michael Goldweber, PhD (Computer Science) – Computer Science majors volunteer their skills in a local elementary school to experience and understand opportunities for socially responsible computing.
+Michael Goldweber, PhD (Computer Science) – Computer Science majors volunteer their skills in local elementary schools to experience and understand opportunities for socially responsible computing.